Teresa Carreño: Legacy

 In 1938, Carreño's ashes were repatriated to Caracas, Venezuela where they were later exhumed and buried once again at the Panteón Nacional in 1977.

 Vassar College acquired Carreño's papers in the early 1930s and officially purchased them in 1941.
 In 1957 a portion of the (un-inventoried) collection was dispersed between Vassar and the National Library in Caracas, Venezuela.
 These materials are now housed in the Centro Documental Teatro Teresa Carreño.
 A finding aid is available for the extant Teresa Carreño Papers at Vassar College in the Archives & Special Collections Library.

 As tribute to her achievements and influence as one of the first composers from South America of Hispanic origin, the Teresa Carreño Cultural Complex in Caracas is named in honor of Carreño.
 The center serves as the residence for the Venezuela Symphony Orchestra.
 The complex also houses the Centro Documental Teatro Teresa Carreño and the Sala de Exposición Teresa Carreño.
 The Centro Documental serves as the main archive for Carreño in Venezuela.
 It houses primary source materials, including correspondence, legal documents, concert programs, scores, reviews, photographs, and other personal items.
 The Sala de Exposición exhibits materials once owned by Carreño, including her concert dresses, Weber piano (recovered through the efforts of Venezuelan pianist Rosario Marciano), and other personal items.
 There is also a crater on Venus named after Carreño.

 As of June 1, 2015 Andreina Gómez began directing a feature film, Teresita y El Piano, about the life of Teresa Carreño.

+The Teresa Carreño International Piano Competition is held every three years in Miami.
 In 2018, a Google Doodle was created to celebrate her 165th Birthday.